Hematology and Oncology Overview

 We integrate clinical excellence with the scientific strengths that make UT Southwestern known throughout the world.

-History of the Division of Hematology/Oncology
+History of the Division of Hematology and Oncology

 The Division was instituted by Donald C. Seldin, M.D., Chair of the Department of Medicine by the appointment of Eugene P. Frenkel, M.D., as the Director in 1962.
-The program began with a strong emphasis on hematologic diseases and the integration and direction of the laboratory of nuclear medicine at the Dallas VA Medical Center, which provided an opportunity for exploitation of radio isotopic techniques applied to aspects of iron and B12 biology and metabolism, cell maturation and marrow egress, and red cell distribution and survival.
+The program began with a strong emphasis on hematologic diseases and the integration and direction of the laboratory of nuclear medicine at the Dallas Veterans Affairs Medical Center, which provided an opportunity for exploitation of radio isotopic techniques applied to aspects of iron and B12 biology and metabolism, cell maturation and marrow egress, and red cell distribution and survival.

 Areas of specialized focus were developed by the recruitment of R. Graham Smith, M.D., from the National Cancer Institute to direct hematologic malignancies, Mateel Graham, M.D., to direct the educational and clinical care programs, and Roger L. Bick, M.D., to generate a hemostasis and coagulation arena.